web3-authn/tatchi/sdk/src/core/WalletIframe/client/README-progress-bus.md

 The wallet iframe mounts as a hidden 0×0 element in the parent document.
 When a signing flow reaches phases that need user activation (e.g., TouchID / WebAuthn), we temporarily expand the wallet iframe to a full‑screen, invisible overlay so the WebAuthn call occurs in the wallet document (the correct browsing context).
 As soon as activation completes, we hide the iframe again to avoid blocking the app.

 - Overlay control lives in the wallet iframe client router and its `ProgressBus`:
-  - `passkey-sdk/src/core/WalletIframe/client/progress-bus.ts`
+  - `sdk/src/core/WalletIframe/client/progress-bus.ts`
-  - `passkey-sdk/src/core/WalletIframe/client/router.ts`
+  - `sdk/src/core/WalletIframe/client/router.ts`
-- Progress events are emitted by PasskeyManager flows and the WASM worker handshake:
+- Progress events are emitted by TatchiPasskey flows and the WASM worker handshake:
-  - `passkey-sdk/src/core/PasskeyManager/actions.ts`
+  - `sdk/src/core/TatchiPasskey/actions.ts`
-  - `passkey-sdk/src/core/WebAuthnManager/SignerWorkerManager/confirmTxFlow/*`
+  - `sdk/src/core/WebAuthnManager/SignerWorkerManager/confirmTxFlow/*`

 ## Progress → Overlay behavior